dahlsailrunner/FormAwesome/README.md

 1. Create new ASP.NET MVC 6 project (not ASP.NET Core) -- no authentication.
 2. Remove JavaScript nuget references -- Microsoft unobtrusive validation, bootstrap, jquery validation, jquery, and modernizr.
-3. Remove the Scripts folder CONTENT (not the folder itself)
+3. Remove the contents of the Scripts folder (not the folder itself)
 4. Get rid of the project_readme.html file
 5. Add a bower configuration file to the project (bower.json)
 6. Install jquery, bootstrap 4, and kendo-ui.
 These items will be in the bower.json file -- you could run `bower install` to pull them down if you are cloning this repo.